 At that point, we see the curved tip gliders bring a nice performance advantage.
 The next step up is the single-surface, curved tipped gliders - the NorthWing Freedom and the Icaro Piuma.
 We find they winch-tow as easily as a Falcon/Malibu but when you crank on speed on these H2 single-surface gliders, they don't drop out of the skies.

 The 'problem' with ANY curved tipped glider is that it is very tough to keep them flying straight while aerotowing when the pilot has very little experience.
-Our club makes it mandatory to aerotow any curved tipped glider of any H3 and below pilot with a vertical stabilizer fin to help take away the roll and yaw instability that happens when you fly them fast (under aerotow).
+Our club makes it mandatory to aerotow any curved tipped glider and any H3 and below pilot with a vertical stabilizer fin to help take away the roll and yaw instability that happens when you fly them fast (under aerotow).

 Gliders with less bar pressure means it takes less effort on the pilot to fly them - you can move the control frame around with very little pressure from the glider wanting to return back to trim.
-This is a desirable features for experienced pilots as they can conserve their energy for longer, marathon flights without fighting the glider.
+This is a desirable feature for experienced pilots as they can conserve their energy for longer, marathon flights without fighting the glider.
 However, it is my opinion that lack of bar pressure for a pilot that is NOT ready for that glider can be dangerous when trying to upgrade to that glider, especially while aerotowing.
 Little or no bar pressure also means that the glider is NOT giving feedback to the pilot as to where it wants to fly on its own.
 If the pilot has no frame of reference, they don't know how fast to fly it and that is when the dreaded PIOing can happen while aerotowing...and also when trying to figure out a tricky landing.

 I think it is an amazing evolution with these next-generation H3 gliders (Sport3 & Gecko) that they are rather easy to fly and they relatively forgiving flare-window but they don't have much bar pressure, even at trim speeds.
 I have seen some pilots coming off of a single-surface glider and trying them at demo days and they have a big eye-opener on their first launch.